New Zealand women and the vote

 Suffrage and beyond

 On 19 September 1893 the governor, Lord Glasgow, signed a new Electoral Act into law.
-As a result of this landmark legislation, New Zealand became the first self-governing country in the world to grant all women the right to vote in parliamentary elections.
+As a result of this landmark legislation, New Zealand became the first self-governing country in the world in which all women had the right to vote in parliamentary elections.

 In most other democracies – notably Britain and the United States – women did not win the right to the vote until after the First World War.
 New Zealand's world leadership in women's suffrage became a central part of our image as a trail-blazing 'social laboratory'.